raquelmcoelho/digital-eletronics/09 - Object Detector/README.md

-# Seven-segment display - Project 2
+# Object Detector - Project 9
-This circuit transform a binary number in a decimal number throught 7 led segments
+This circuit has a toggle who shows a normal binary number or it's two's complement

 ## Truth Table
 ![Truth Table](images/truth-table.jpeg)